Praveen-Natarajan/antaeus/README.md

 - I am thinking of building an Engine based system for the external charging implementation
 - ``Curreny Engine`` - This Engine is going to be responsible for handling of payments happening for that particular currency.

+## Coded Design

+-> Created a scheduler with Executor service which will trigger on the 1st day of each month.

+-> Created another two triggers to Process the invoice and handle the retry mechanism.

+-> The process invoice task will fetch the records from the datbase and send to invoice processing consumer.

+-> The invoice will be processed with validations checking for currency etc and then if its successful , it will be updated in the database along with this an audit log entry is made.

+`updating Audit table for 911 && status from:PENDING:: to::PAID::`

+-> if the payment failed, this will be routed to a retry-invoice queue, where the retry mechanism will be done.

+-> If retry succeeds, we will make another entry in audit table indicating the status change,if the payment failed even in the retry the audit entry will be made with new status

+`updating Audit table for 911 && status from:FAILED:: to::RETRY_FAILED::`

+-> I have decided to skip the retry processing after this, but this will be followed by a notification to PLEO Customer support and the customer about the payment failure.

+-> If needed in future we can add a retry mechanism to retry n number of time from a configuration file.